dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/docs/covac_immunization_registry_tracker_design.md

 ### User Groups

-The programme is packaged together with three user groups:
+The programme is packaged together with four user groups:

-COVAC - Covid Immunization Metadata Admin: Has the rights to edit the metadata of the package but not to enter data into the package
+*COVAC - Covid Immunization Metadata Admin:* Has the rights to edit the metadata of the package but not to enter data into the package
-COVAC - Covid Immunization Data Entry: Has the rights to enter data into tracker COVAC - Covid Immunization Data Analysis: Has access to the dashboards, but cannot enter data.
+*COVAC - Covid Immunization Data Entry:* Has the rights to enter data into tracker *COVAC - Covid Immunization Data Analysis:* Has access to the dashboards, but cannot enter data.
+*COVAC - Covid-19 Immunization data Admin:* This is an Admin group which is shared between tracker and aggregate and can both capture and view data in both programs.
+This usergroup is mainly for the user which would run the tracker to aggregate scripts as well as acces the dataset through the data entry app.

 These should be adapted to national needs